ConvergePanelRESEARCH • VERIFY • GOVERN

 What signals should I look for in the model responses?

-Look for: models flagging that a described behavior no longer matches current documentation, models noting important caveats the article doesn't mention, and models that characterize the claim scope differently than the article does.
-These are the strongest signals that an article needs review.
+Look for models flagging that a described behavior no longer matches current documentation, models noting important caveats the article doesn't mention, and models that characterize the claim scope more narrowly than the article does.
+These are the strongest signals that an article needs review before it reaches customers.

 Explore related pages